I can’t wait to see you

 Use the location sorter if you only want to see pets available at a specific campus.
 Then, come in as soon as possible if there’s someone you’d like to meet.
-We process adoptions on a first-come, first-serve basis, so there’s always a possibility the animal you saw online may have found a home already.
+There’s always a possibility the animal you saw online may have found a home already.
 The online database updates hourly.

 If you have a question about a pet, call us instead of emailing so we can respond quicker.

 You’ll notice each pet will have an info card attached to their kennel with an ID number.
 Write down this ID number so a matchmaker can give you more information.
 You will also be asked to complete an adopter survey to help our matchmakers assist you in finding a new pet that’s just the right fit.